cognominal/sb/presentation.md

 ## What I had got.

 What is was doing was to allow to focus on a sentence.
 The rest was displayed  untranslated.

 ![sentences](assets/sentences.png)

-When clicking on a word, the wiktionary page was loaded and cached in a db.
+When clicking on a word, the wiktionary page was loaded, only the russion section (now the target language section) kept, and cached in a db.

 ![wiktionary page](assets/wikt.png)
 the procesed witk page  was displayed in a side panel with only the translaction (sub)section expanded.

 ![wiktionary page](assets/wiktmassaged.png)

 All of this will be kept but part of a more general app.